-One of the main questions that has come out of my 529 savings guide by age post is whether to contribute to a Roth IRA or a 529 plan.
+One of the main questions that has come out of my 529 savings guide by age post is whether to contribute to a Roth IRA or a 529 plan to pay for college.
 This is a great question I did not think about because contributing to a Roth IRA is not something I have ever done due to maximum income limitations.

 Fortunately or unfortunately, by the time I worked a full year in finance, I was no longer eligible to contribute to a Roth IRA due to the income limit requirement.
 Instead, I just focused on maxing out my 401(k) every year for the next 13 years until I left full-time work for good.

 Partly due to my inability to contribute to a Roth IRA, I developed a negative bias towards the investment vehicle.
 It made no sense to me why the government would set arbitrary income limits for retirement savings.
 I believed everybody deserved to save efficiently for their future.
 Further, the article is a nice counterpoint to the 99% positive Roth IRA articles out there.

 Now that I'm older, wiser, and have two children to consider, let's take a look at the pros and cons of contributing to a 529 plan or a Roth IRA for college.
 I'll also share some thoughts on which route is best for you.

 A 529 plan is a dedicated college and grade school savings plan that offers special tax advantages when used for education.
 Here are the main positives of contributing to a 529 plan.

 1) Tax Advantages

 The main positive of the 529 plan is that the money contributed to the plan can grow tax-free like the Roth IRA.

 When money is withdrawn, the account holder does not have to pay any taxes if the money is used for qualified education expenses.

 Qualified education expenses typically include tuition, fees, books, supplies, and equipment required for enrollment or attendance at an eligible education institution.
 Room and board can potentially be included as well for full-time students.